haimlavi1989/happyCoding/javaScriptAlgorithmPatterns.md

 - Works with duplicate elements
 </details>

+## More "Modified Binary Search" Pattern Coding Problems

+- Binary Search
+- Search in Rotated Sorted Array
+- First Bad Version
+- Random Pick with Weight
+- Find K Closest Elements
+- Single Element in a Sorted Array
+- Maximum Value at a Given Index in a Bounded Array
+- The K Weakest Rows in a Matrix
+- Search in Rotated Sorted Array II

 ## 10. Subsets
 ### Question:
 Generate all possible subsets of a set of distinct integers.